Part 2 of 2

 volatility in monthly data can make it challenging to accurately identify and interpret underlying trends.
 It may also lead to a less stable dependent

-variable when constructing AVMs, where the goal is to predict property values
+variable when constructing AVMs, which aim to predict property values

 based on historical sales data.